 Technology has transformed how customers and brands communicate with each other.
-Shoppers once depended on face-to-face, in-store interactions to make purchases and receive support.
-Now, shoppers do their research before entering a store (81 percent of shoppers conduct online research before buying) and hardly rely on sales persons to help them make decisions.
-Retailers, for their part, have understood that by embracing technology, they can extend their storefronts to their customers’ fingertips
+Shoppers were once dependent on face-to-face, in-store interactions to make purchases and receive support.
+Now, shoppers do their research before entering a store (81 percent of shoppers conduct online research before buying) and hardly rely on salespersons to help them make decisions.
+Retailers, however, have understood that by embracing technology, they can extend their storefronts to their customers’ fingertips.

 More retailers are tracking customer shopping habits through data sources such as social media, purchase history, consumer demand, and market trends.
 By relying on big data technology to gain a deep understanding of shoppers and their buying trends, retailers can maximize customers’ spending and encourage customer loyalty.

 According to research by Accenture report, 70 percent said that big data is necessary to maintain competitiveness, and 82 percent agreed that big data is changing how they interact with and relate to customers.